4 Quick Tips to Improve Your Website's Page Load Time

 Did you know that page load time affects your search engine rankings?
 Or that 47% of customers will abandon a website if it loads too slowly?Your ecommerce page load time is critical to the user experience.
 Slow websites have a direct correlation with poor search engine rankings.
 Google will rank your site lower in the search results if your page takes more than 3 seconds to load on your device.
 Additionally, estimates reveal that a typical user can leave a website within 10 seconds if it takes longer than 3 seconds to load.

 Time is everything when you are looking to bring customers and potential customers to your site.
 By speeding up your website’s page load time using a variety of methods, you can boost your ranking and user experience.
 Each second can make the difference between success and failure.
+Let's dive into how to make a website that keeps up with your customers.

 June 2021 Google Update: Understand Your Core Web Vitals